-Some populations are more prone to certain medical conditions and could have racial and/or ethnic features hypercholesterolemia), ethnicity, and specific health conditions such as metabolic syndrome, chronic kidney disease, chronic inflammatory conditions, premature menopause, pre-eclampsia, and high lipid biomarkers.
+Some populations are more prone to certain medical conditions and could have racial and/or abnormalities.
+Because atherosclerosis progresses with a person's age, age is also considered a risk factor.
+Additionally, the guideline outlines factors such as family history (see information on familial hypercholesterolemia), ethnicity, and specific health conditions such as metabolic syndrome, chronic kidney disease, chronic inflammatory conditions, premature menopause, pre-eclampsia, and high lipid biomarkers.